 - Warmth or redness in your face, neck, arms, or upper chest

 If you notice these less serious side effects, talk with your doctor:

 - Dry mouth

-- Numbness or tingling, or swelling in your hands, ankles, or feet
+- Numbness or tingling in your hands, ankles, or feet

 If you notice other side effects that you think are caused by this medicine, tell your doctor